pavithrankb/hackathon/README.md

 the user should enter the userid to view the usage and the due for that month

-the prices are calculated on the basis of kerala electricity tariff for each type
+the prices are calculated on the basis of kerala electricity tariff for each type and fx denotes the fixed price accordingly